Hi, I’m Emily

 2019-2023

-I wanted to do something fun that wasn’t client based.
+I wanted to do something fun that wasn’t client based and work on my own from home.
 Ideally, build a business that could make passive income, in a subject I was passionate about, that allowed me to be creative and make digital content.
 So I started a website about one of my hobbies – tabletop games.

-I had 18 months worth of savings, so I bet on myself that the website would be successful.
+I had 18 months worth of savings, so I invested in myself and bought an online course showing me how to make money from a blog.
 This gave me the confidence to do something I’d wanted since I was a teenager – I dyed my hair blue.

 old website